Starting Off Your Sober Life Right

 Get Good At Something

-An important part of any journey through sober life is progress, not just in your own emotions and behavior, but in something you enjoy doing.
+An important part of any journey through sober life is progress, not just in your emotions and behavior but in something you enjoy doing.
 By progressing and improving at a skill or hobby, you can keep track of both the time and the changes that have come to pass since you decided to quit doing any drugs.

 Make New Friends For Sober Life

-Sober dating, sober meetings, and sober activities like raves and parties – through the Internet, it is far easier than it has ever been to find people in your area to talk to and incorporate into your own little community.
+Sober dating, sober meetings, and sober activities like raves and parties – through the Internet, it is far easier than it has ever been to find people in your area to talk to and incorporate into your little community.

 Get Invested In Work

-They say idle hands are the Devil’s playthings, and while there may be sinister connotations to that, it’s true that one of the biggest issues in sobriety is running out of things to do.
+They say idle hands are the Devil’s playthings, and while there may be sinister connotations to that, one of the biggest issues in sobriety is running out of things to do.
 Addiction and boredom do not mix well, and it is especially in your best interest to stay busy in the first three months of your sober life.
-While the entire first year is arguably the hardest to make it through, it only really takes you a few months to build a habit of sticking to a productive schedule.
+While the entire first year is arguably the hardest to make it through, it only takes a few months to build a habit of sticking to a productive schedule.

 Get Close To Family

-Many cases of addiction don’t do the family any favors – families can be tough to maintain as it is, but something like an addiction can either bring everyone together, or push everyone very far apart.
+Many cases of addiction don’t do the family any favors – families can be tough to maintain as it is, but something like an addiction can either bring everyone together or push everyone very far apart.

 If you have a troubled past with your family and want to make up for it, then do.
-It’s extremely important to feel that you have closure with the people who matter most to you, and if you are serious about your sobriety then chances are that your family will accept and support you.
+It’s extremely important to feel that you have closure with the people who matter most to you, and if you are serious about your sobriety, then chances are that your family will accept and support you.

 However, not everyone has a family they are happy with.
 Do not force yourself to reunite with a family that hurt you and pushed you away without reason; in fact, it may only harm your future sobriety.
-Instead, make yourself a new family: a tightknit circle of supportive friends that matter most to you.
+Instead, make yourself a new family: a tight-knit circle of supportive friends that matter most to you.